 My heart is in my work.
 When I was an officer and peer support team member, I found a shortage of mental health providers who understood the unique nature of the work.
 I realized my greatest contribution would be to fill this gap.
 I've taught other providers what I know about the first responder culture but there's no substitute for experience.
 I get it.
 I've had many roles in the last 20+ years in the profession: dispatcher/call-taker, victim services, police officer, and clinician.
 I've also had the benefit of decades of personal roles: daughter, wife, and friend of officers.
 All of these experiences have given me a well-rounded understanding of the impact of the work.

-In addition to the training I received in the U.S. Army and as a professional firefighter/ paramedic, I have a Master’s degree in Marriage, Family and Couples Counseling from George Fox University.
+In addition to the training I received in the U.S. Army and as a professional firefighter/ paramedic, I have a Master’s degree in Marriage, Family and Couples Counseling from George Fox University Graduate School.
 As a Student Intern, my work is supervised by Clinical Supervisor, Pat Thompson, OBLPCT License #1383; National Certified Counselor #54140

 Service for the public good has been a driving force in my personal and professional life since before my aspiring new career into the mental health field.
 Of all the calls regardless of circumstance, the most relevant moments involved connecting and engaging with the people who called 911.
 I have a unique history of being able to meet people where they are.
 Perhaps my history has

 provided me the opportunity of assisting people in

 Regardless of color, creed, sexual orientation, religious practice, political views, social-economic status, or circumstance.
 Empathy and the ability to build effective rapport is reflected when I am engaging with patients

 or clients.
 I work together with them to make things

 better when and where possible, to understand their circumstances, and to collaborate with them to make

 things better when and where possible.
 For me, it’s